johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/EnableDeprecatedWebPlatformFeatures.md

 # EnableDeprecatedWebPlatformFeatures

 ## Re-enable deprecated web platform features for a limited time (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 86.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 86.

 ## Supported versions